deltarod/PeakSegDisk/README.md

 # pyPeakSegDisk

-A Python3 binding for PeakError, which can be found at [github.com/tdhock/PeakSegDisk](https://github.com/tdhock/PeakSegDisk)
+A Python3 binding for PeakSegDisk, which can be found at [github.com/tdhock/PeakSegDisk](https://github.com/tdhock/PeakSegDisk)

 ## Functionalities